top of page

 Who can have this vaccine?

-Adults and children 12 weeks+
+Adults and children over 6 weeks

 Doses required